yay135/GTEx_NNLS_Deep_Learning/readme.md

 Or you can follow the steps bellow to download and configure models and data automatically.

-Note: Do not download the data into the project root folder, it will cause the following run steps to freeze.
+Note: Do not directly download the data folder into the project root folder, it will cause the following run steps to freeze.
+If you want to run the models with data use the following step to configure data and models automatically.

 ## 2. How to use this repo
 ### 2.1 System requirements